cloudevents/spec/kafka-protocol-binding.md

 This binding specification defines how attributes and data of a CloudEvent is mapped to the value and headers sections of a Kafka record.

-Generally, the user should configure the key and/or the partition of the Kafka record in a way that makes more sense for his/her use case (e.g. streaming applications), in order to co-partition values, define relationships between events, etc. This spec provides an optional definition to map the key section of the Kafka record, without constraining the user to implement it nor use it.
+Generally, the user SHOULD configure the key and/or the partition of the Kafka record in a way that makes more sense for his/her use case (e.g. streaming applications), in order to co-partition values, define relationships between events, etc. This spec provides an OPTIONAL definition to map the key section of the Kafka record, without constraining the user to implement it nor use it.
 An example use case of this definition is when the sink of the event is a Kafka topic, but the source is another transport (e.g. HTTP), and the user needs a way to key the record.
-As a counter example, It doesn't make sense to use it when the sink and source are Kafka topics, because this may cause the re-keying of the records.
+As a counter example, it doesn't make sense to use it when the sink and source are Kafka topics, because this might cause the re-keying of the records.

 ### 1.3.
 Content Modes